secwexen/secwexen/README.md

 © 2025 X99874 — All Rights Reserved
 All research and projects are conducted under ethical cybersecurity practices and responsible disclosure principles.

+---

+Disclaimer: All tools and research are developed for educational and ethical purposes only.
+Unauthorized use outside controlled environments is strictly prohibited.